ayush13-0/Ecommerce-Python-SQL-Project/README.md

 A Jupyter Notebook (Ecommerce Python+SQL Project) is used to execute SQL queries directly from Python and analyze the results.

 🎯 Project Objectives
-Connect Python to a MySQL E-commerce database
+- Connect Python to a MySQL E-commerce database
-Run SQL queries from Jupyter Notebook
+- Run SQL queries from Jupyter Notebook
-Analyze customers, orders, sales, and product category performance Visualize insights using Matplotlib & Seaborn
+- Analyze customers, orders, sales, and product category performance
+- Visualize insights using Matplotlib & Seaborn

-🧰 Tech Stack
+🧰 Tech Stack:
 Languages:
 - Python
 - SQL
 Libraries Used:
 - mysql-connector-python
 - pandas
 - matplotlib
 - seaborn
 - numpy

 Database:
 MySQL (Localhost)